Left column content.

 What You Should Know Before You Sign Up to Take the Rabies Vaccine

-1. Vaccination against rabies is mandatory for students and for many employees of the SVM.
+Vaccination against rabies is mandatory for students and for many employees of the SVM.
 Taking the vaccine should be given priority over other activities.
-August 23, August 30, and September 13, 2017, are the only times LSU Student Health Center personnel will come to the SVM to administer the vaccine this year, so make your plans accordingly.
+The LSU Student Health Center personnel will come to the SVM to administer the vaccine each year in August and September, so make your plans accordingly once the dates and times are announced.

-2. Pre-exposure prophylaxis consists of a 3-dose series and the timing of these doses is critical for development of immunity.
+If receiving pre-exposure prophylaxis at the LSU SVM, it consists of a 3-dose series and the timing of these doses is critical for development of immunity.
 This means you must take EACH dose when it is scheduled.
 In emergency situations, arrangements can be made for you to go to the Student Health Center to take the vaccine if no more than a day or two has passed.
-If you become ill during the series, contact the Student Health Center (225-578-6271) and Dr. Joseph Taboada (email@example.com; 225-578-9537) for advice.
-If you do not complete the series as scheduled, you may have to retake the entire series, either next year at the SVM if you are a first year student, or from your own physician if you will be seeing animals before the next schedule vaccination clinic in the fall.
+If you become ill during the series, contact the Student Health Center (225-578-6271) and Dr. Lorrie Gaschen (email@example.com; 225-578-9591, or Ms. Stephanie Willis (firstname.lastname@example.org; 225-578-9554 for advice.
+If you do not complete the series as scheduled, you may have to retake the entire series, either the next year at the SVM if you are a first year student, or from your own physician if you will be seeing animals before the next scheduled vaccination clinic in the fall.

-4. Serious reactions to this vaccine are very rare, but as with all vaccines, the medical personnel don’t take any chances.
-Therefore, you will be required to wait in the auditorium for 30 minutes following each injection.
+Serious reactions to this vaccine are very rare, but as with all vaccines, the medical personnel don’t take any chances.
+Therefore, you will be required to wait in the Auditorium for 30 minutes following each injection.